Tobacco Growing Guide · Nicotiana tabacum & rustica

 Top the Plant

-When the plant begins to flower (typically 60–90 days from transplanting), remove the flower head ("topping").
-This redirects energy into the leaves, increasing leaf size and nicotine content.
-Remove all suckers that appear after topping.
+When flowering begins (60–90 days after transplanting), remove the flower head.
+This redirects energy into leaves, increasing leaf size and nicotine content.
+Remove suckers within days.

 Harvest by Leaf Position

-Harvest leaves from the bottom up as they ripen — they yellow slightly and feel slightly tacky.
-Avoid harvesting too early (green leaf) or too late (spotted, damaged).
-Bottom leaves (lugs) have less nicotine; top leaves (tips) have the most.
+Harvest leaves from bottom up as they ripen — they yellow slightly and feel tacky.
+Bottom leaves (lugs) have lowest nicotine; upper leaves (tips) the most.

 Cure by Type

-Virginia: Flue-cure with indirect heat 35→70°C over 5–7 days.
-Burley: Air-cure in barn 4–8 weeks.
-Oriental: Sun-cure on frames 2–4 weeks.
-Rustica: Air-dry in shade.
+Virginia: flue-cure at 35→70°C over 5–7 days.
+Burley: air-cure 4–8 weeks.
+Oriental: sun-cure 2–4 weeks.
+Rustica: air-dry in shade.
 Each method produces completely different leaf chemistry.

 Age & Ferment

 Cured leaf benefits from ageing — minimum 3 months for milder varieties, 1–2 years for full complexity.
-Cigar tobaccos require formal fermentation (pile the leaf, monitor internal temperature, turn regularly) to develop their characteristic smoothness.
+Cigar tobaccos require formal fermentation for characteristic smoothness.

 Type vs Type